NGSAnalysisOnBeocatClass/in_class_problems/Lecture2.md

 ## Code challenge 2

-Each sequence in a fasta file begins with a header line (">" followed by a sequence id).
-Sequence data follows and is usually wrapped (making multiple lines).
+Each sequence in a FASTA file begins with a header line (">" followed by an optional sequence id). **Note that the optional sequence id or header can using any characters.
+However the `>` symbol is required in FASTA format.** Sequence data follows and is usually wrapped (making multiple lines).

-Here is a simple example of a fasta file called `test.fasta`.
+Here is a simple example of a FASTA file called `test.fasta`.

 ```
 >seq1